keshav-singhal04/Bitcoin-Scripting/README.md

 The source code will perform the following operations:
 1. Create a new wallet (or load existing wallet) and generate 3 addresses A, B and C.
 3. Mine some initial blocks in order to fund address A and display the UTXO balance of A once it is funded.
-5. Ask the user the amount to be transferred from A to B, satisfying the condition `0 < Amount ≤ UTXO(A)-Mining fee  `
+5. Ask the user the amount to be transferred from A to B, satisfying the condition<br>
+   `0 < Amount ≤ UTXO(A) - Mining fee  `

 4. Create a raw transaction transferring coins from A to B and decode it to extract the challenge script  `ScriptPubKey` and also display its size (in vbytes).
 5. Sign the transaction `A → B` using private key of A and broadcast it on the network.
 Display the transaction ID and transaction size (in vbytes).